jizhang-nz/gbk_transformer/README.md

 ## Motivation

-To transform a GenBank file (.gbk, .gb or .gbff) into a FASTA sequence file (.fna, .fas, .fasta), and all the features into a table that can be easily manipulate with programs like EXCEL.
+To transform a GenBank file (.gbk, .gb or .gbff) into a FASTA sequence file (.fna, .fas, .fasta), and the annotations into a feature table that can be easily manipulate with programs like EXCEL.

 ## Prerequisites